rafik83/Meeting-API-PLATEFORM/README.md

 Vimeet 365 is a client/server application using REST API to communicate with each other

-The client is build ussing Svelte and Sapper and the server is build with Symfony
+The client is build using Svelte and Sapper and the server is build with Symfony

 ## Installation